Qantas Flight 30: Repairs

 Repairs to the aircraft were conducted in Manila by Boeing.
 It was ferried to Avalon on 10 November 2008.
 The original captain and first officer were part of the ferry crew.
 The only work that remained to be done at that point was replacement of the carpets and seat covers.
 On 18 November 2008, with all work complete, the aircraft was damaged again when another Qantas Boeing 747 collided with it at Avalon.

-The aircraft was eventually returned to service on 15 January 2009 but retired from service at the end of 2009 and sold to Nigerian carrier Max Air in 2011, re-registered as 5N-HMB.
-The aircraft was then operated for a further six years before being stored at Pinal Airpark.

-Qantas still uses the flight number 30, as a non-stop Hong Kong-Melbourne route, dropping its London origin.

 IFALPA

 In early 2010, the International Federation of Air Line Pilots' Associations awarded the Polaris Award to Captain John Bartels and his flight crew.